faizan-qadri/Fitlife-Fitness-Programe/README.md

 - Clear and concise introduction to the fitness program
 - Overview of different fitness programs offered
 - Testimonials from satisfied clients
-- Call-to-action buttons to encourage sign-ups and contact

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript

 ## Setup